hotosm/raw-data-api/backend/Manual.md

      PGUSER behaves the same as the user connection parameter.
      PGPASSWORD behaves the same as the password connection parameter.
 Use of this environment variable is not recommended for security reasons, as some operating systems allow non-root users to see process environment variables via ps; instead consider using a password file (see Section 34.15).</font>

-Sample of Exporting Database Creadentials (Optional , You can directly pass it as command line arguments as well )
+Sample of Exporting Database Credentials (Optional: You can directly pass it as command line arguments as well)

 ```
 export PGHOST=localhost